theunraveler/dotfiles/README.md

 Update
 ------

-* Run `bin/.up`.
-This will update all submodules and commit/push.
+* Run `dotfiles.up`.
+This will update brews, zsh, etc.